-TEACHER NAME: GRADE(S) OF STUDENTS: SCHOOL NAME: CITY/TOWN: EMAIL ADDRESS: e as a teacher, how would you rate the performance?
-Please select one. □ Very Good □ Good □ Fair □ Poor 2.
-What made this a valu able experience for your students?
+TEACHER NAME: GRADE(S) OF STUDENTS: SCHOOL NAME: CITY/TOWN: EMAIL ADDRESS: 1.
+When and how did you share this s performance with your students? ther, how would you rate the performance?
+Please select one.
+Good Good Fair Poor 3.
+What made this a valuable expense rience for your students?
 (If it wasn't, what can we do better?)
-3. What was your primar Please select one. y reason for choosing to bring your student to Living Voices: Hear My Voice? students to experience a live performance · ance fits with my curriculum goals.
-I time of the performance fit our schedule. \square The ticket pri ice is affordable. ☐ Other (please e specify): 4.
-How did this live perfo rmance connect to or enhance your curriculum? • ator Guide before or after attending the performance?
-6. Why or why not?
-7. What improvements c ould we make to the Educators Guide to serve you and your classroom better?
+4. What was your primary reason for choosing to watch Living Voices: Hear My Voice with your students?
+Please select one.
+I wanted my students to experience the performing arts.
+The performance topic fit with my curriculum goals.
+The flexibility of the performance fit our schedule.
+The ticket price was affordable.
+Other (please specify): 5.
+How did this performance conne ct to or enhance your curriculum?
+6. Did you use the Educator Guide or other virtual resources provided by Portland Ovations before or after watching the performance? ☐ Yes ☐ No 7.
+Why or why not?
+8. What improvements could we ma ake to the Educators Guide to serve you and your classroom better?